My Vegan Foodie guide to Budapest, Hungary

 No – I didn’t tip them a dime.
 I also reminded her that I ordered a bottle of water, that I paid for before leaving.

-I hope they employ more people and that next time I visit, that they give me a better experience.
+I hope they employ more people and that the next time I visit, they give me a better experience.

 Perhaps going there in the early evening is better.
 This was the worst restaurant experience I’ve had – ever.
 And I’m so sad to share that since it’s very special for me to go out and dine vegan, since leaving the UK and relocating to Sweden :(